Professor Evelyn Arizpe

 I am interested in the following areas of research and teaching: Children's literature and literacies particularly in relation to picturebooks; YA literature; reader-response, Latin America, migration and intercultural communities.

 I welcome enquiries from postgraduate students interested in any of these topics.

-As Programme Leader for the MEd in Children's Literature and Literacies in the School of Education, I also welcome enquiries about the programme.
+As Programme Leader for the International Master in Children's Literature, Media and Culture (IMCLMC) I also welcome enquiries about the programme.

 2014 Children's Literature Assembly Research Award for the project 'Reading Changes: Young adult literature and the changing literacy practices of adolescents in Mexico'